kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/2-test/test.md

 3. Type "What are the key differences in coverage, costs, provider choice, and prescription-drug coverage between Original Medicare and Medicare Advantage?", and click on *Search*

     ![RAG](images/app-us-search-3.png)

+    The References of the RAG Search are also listed.

     ![RAG](images/app-us-search-4.png)

 4. Type "What are the standard-deduction amounts for each filing status, and who may claim an additional deduction because of age or blindness?", then *Search*

     ![RAG](images/app-us-search-5.png)

+    The References of the RAG Search are also listed.

     ![RAG](images/app-us-search-6.png)